-There's plenty to consider when stepping into the challenging realm of sports photography.
-But with the right equipment and a little bit of know how, you can start to capture imagery that you and your club will be proud to put online and boast about on social media.
+With the right equipment and know-how, you can take photos that you and your club will be proud to put on your website and showcase on social media.

 Tip 1 – Get the right equipment

-An entry level DSLR like a Canon Rebel will do the trick.
-Higher grade cameras like the Canon 5D are a better choice but these pro-level cameras require more photography knowledge and you have to be prepared to spend more.
+Higher grade cameras like the Canon 90D are a better choice but these pro-level cameras require more photography knowledge and you have to be prepared to spend more.

 Faster shutter speeds are important because they allow you to capture sharper images faster.
 The downfall, they are expensive.
 You could consider renting one, but most clubs are better off compromising on quality until they find their price point.